ryanj/Eventbrite.jquery.js/OAUTH2-README.md

 # Javascript Eventbrite API Client - OAuth2.0 examples
 ---------------------------------------------------------
 ## Requirements: ##
-### API key ###
-Eventbrite API keys are available here: http://www.eventbrite.com/api/key/
-### Configure your API key's redirect_uri ###
+* <b>Configure your API key's redirect_uri</b>
-You must set your API_key's "redirect_uri" on http://www.eventbrite.com/api/key/, pointing it to the URL on your site where you expect a user to complete their OAuth2 authorization.
-Or, point it to any URL on your site where our login widget is available.
+You will need an API_key configured with an appropriate "redirect_uri".
+API Keys and settings are available at http://www.eventbrite.com/api/key/.
+Set your key's redirect_uri to point to the URL on your site where you expect a user to complete their OAuth2 authorization workflow (or, any public URL on your site where our login widget is available).

 ## Simple implementation example: ##
 Get OAuth2.0 done in two easy steps!
 Check below for a more advanced implementation example that shows how to integrate with your existing storage and templating systems.

-### 1. Download and install Eventbrite's Javascript / jQuery API client ###
+### 1. Download and Install Eventbrite's Javascript (jQuery) API client ###
 Download Eventbrite's latest Javascript API client and add it to your app's source code: https://raw.github.com/ryanjarvinen/Eventbrite.jquery.js/master/Eventbrite.jquery.js